Ziqi-Yang/peek/README.md

   :custom
   ;; only list some mostly-want-changed settings (peek-overlay-window-size 11) ;; lines
-  ;; one line before the place found by `xref-find-definitions' will also appear in peek window (peek-xref-surrounding-above-lines 1) (peek-overlay-position 'above) ;; or below
+  ;; one line before the place found by `xref-find-definitions' will also appear in peek view (peek-xref-surrounding-above-lines 1) (peek-overlay-position 'above) ;; or below